Sabotage (2014 film): Critical response

-On Rotten Tomatoes the film has an approval rating of 22% based on 113 reviews, with an average rating of 4.31/10.
+On Rotten Tomatoes, the film has an approval rating of 21% based on 111 reviews, with an average rating of 4.31/10.
 The site's critics consensus reads, "Sabotage boasts one of Arnold Schwarzenegger's finer post-political performances, but it's wasted in a movie driven by grueling violence that punishes seemingly without purpose."
 On Metacritic, the film has a weighted average score of 41 out of 100, based on 31 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

-Richard Roeper of the Chicago Sun-Times gave the film a positive review and wrote: "This brutal, bloody, dark and at times gruesomely funny thriller isn’t some David Fincher-esque mood piece where all the clues come together at the end.
-It’s more like a modern-day, Georgia version of a spaghetti Western."
+Richard Roeper of the Chicago Sun-Times gave the film a positive review and wrote: "This brutal, bloody, dark and at times gruesomely funny thriller isn't some David Fincher-esque mood piece where all the clues come together at the end.
+It's more like a modern-day, Georgia version of a spaghetti Western."

 Jim Vejvoda of IGN gave the film a seven out of ten rating, with the verdict: "Sabotage is far more effective than its action-centric trailers have suggested, with the film more a mystery-thriller that actually offers Arnold Schwarzenegger and the cool ensemble a chance to act and not just shoot guns."

+When asked by IndieWire "What happened?" and about the experience of making the film, director David Ayer said, "Oh gosh.
+I don't know.
+I think it's better to do my movies starting from scratch, with my own scripts.
+I learned a lot and everything learned there I brought to the table in theory."
+He reiterated this statement in an Esquire interview: "Sabotage was an opportunity.
+That was journeyman work, but the irony is I learned more off that movie on what filmmaking is and isn't than everything else combined.
+A lot of lessons and it will impact me for the rest of my career."